 Before you file suit, you should read your contract closely.
 The agreement may contain an "arbitration clause," which simply means that any dispute must be filed in arbitration, which is totally outside of the courts.
 Talk to a lawyer to lean the trade-offs between arbitration and court.
 Arbitration is generally much more expensive, because you pay not only your legal fees, but also the arbitrator's hourly fees, unlike court, where the County pays the judge's salary.
 Plus, not all arbitration clauses are enforceable, though many will be enforceable.

-How Do I Sue in Court?
+How Do I Sue -- or Defend -- in Court?

-Do I Need An Attorney to Defend a Case?
+Do I Need An Experienced Attorney?

-The answer is, absolutely, definitely, yes, for any case, large or small.
-A general practice lawyer can rattle off a dozen possible defenses to breach of contract (from having sat for the bar exam), but only those experienced in both defending civil cases and contract law can know the most correct and winning defense.
 A surgical and targeted approach to defending a claim for breach of contract can save you tens of thousands of dollars of legal fees over the long run.
 Likewise, your attorney should have experience in both state and federal court, because if federal judges tend to review contract cases much more closely than state judges and if the case against you involves a federal question or a dispute involving $75,000 or more between parties from different states, then your lawyer can remove your case from state court to federal court, where the chances of an early dismissal generally improve.

 Plus, your defenses are time sensitive.
 By doing nothing, you risk a default judgment being entered against you.
 You generally have 20 days to file a written response to the claims against you.
 The 20 day clock starts ticking the day you were served.
 Beyond that time, many of your defenses may be waived.
 That said, you should not offer every defense that may be available, as some will be total waste of time.
 You may have technical objections to the form of the suit against you (was it specific enough, etc?)
 But keep in mind, just because you can objection, it doesn't mean you should.
 If, for example, your nitpicking objections are promptly overruled by a judge (upon his first look at your case), this could create momentum against you, making the opposing party think that he or she will win in the end, just because your early objections failed.
 That said, sometimes technical objections can stop a case dead in its tracks.
 Defending civil cases involves a very sophisticated area (not like drafting simple wills) that you should only entrust to a lawyer experienced in this area.